(CNN) — A beach that was washed away by storms more than 30 years ago has reappeared off the west coast of Ireland.

 It's best to leave the swimming to the dolphins which regularly arrive in Dooagh Bay in large numbers.

 "A lot of people come to Achill to look at the power of nature because you see the cliffs and the boglands and the beaches and mountains," says Molloy.
 "This is just one very vivid example of the power of nature."

 And with the high spring tides over and the sunshine still holding, islanders are hoping their new beach is here to stay.
 Laughs Lavelle: "That'd be the icing on the cake, if we get the weather now!"

 Click through the gallery below to see more photos of Ireland's landscapes.

-Poulnaborne is a Neolithic portal tomb in the Burren region, dating back to as early as 4,200 BC.
+32 BEAUTIFUL REASONS TO VISIT IRELAND: Poulnaborne is a Neolithic portal tomb in the Burren region of Clare, dating back to as early as 4,200 BC.
 It attracts around 200,000 visitors each year.